Contact Order for Grandparents

 It is important that you consult child law specialists.
 You can often discuss prospects from the outset.
 Legal advisors will also be able to initiate your communication with the parents which may result in a positive outcome.
 If this is not possible then you can receive assistance to complete the court process.

 My children are undergoing children proceedings and I do not have any contact.
 Could I also apply for a contact order for grandparents?

 Yes as grandparents you can apply for a contact order for your grandchildren at any time and also during existing proceedings, provided you have permission from the court to apply.
 Our specialists for grandparents rights can assist you in the process and will be happy to help should you choose to contact our offices.

 As grandparents don’t have any legal rights, parents can deny contact to grandparents.
 However if you feel your grandchild is at risk of abuse or harm then despite having no legal rights you may be able to apply to the court for custody or contact of your grandchildren.

 Our family law experts at Kabir Family Law offer complete support and assistance from the process of making an application to the court to preparing you for family court hearings should the matter not settle any earlier.
-Our highly skilled specialists for grandparents rights can look to advise you from the onset the prospects in your case and how to best prepare your case.
+Our highly skilled specialists can look to advise you from the onset the prospects in your case and how to best prepare your case.